 • The guidelines take into consideration which parent is paying all or part of both health insurance and work-related child care, essentially giving that parent a credit for same; whereas the old guidelines only credited the parent who pays health insurance.

-• The new guidelines include a subsistence-level self-support reserve amount to insure that paying parents who are below a certain income level still have income left to pay for their own basic needs.
+• The new guidelines include a subsistence-level self-support reserve amount to ensure that paying parents who are below a certain income level still have income left to pay for their own basic needs.

 If you would like to discuss a possible child support modification, contact our office for a consultation.